jkaewprateep/TF_filters_locations-3/README.md

 ### Remove counters and set to 0, image segmentation ###

+🧸💬 For custom output ( does not require but clean looking when display as label ) </br>
 ```
 linespace2 = tf.linspace(start=126, stop=250, num=125, name=None, axis=0)
 linespace2 = tf.cast( linespace2, dtype=tf.float32 )